igorwojda/android-showcase/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/igorwojda/android-showcase/badge)](https://www.codefactor.io/repository/github/igorwojda/android-showcase)

 Android Showcase project presents a modern approach to [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development.
+This project utilizes popular tools, libraries, linters, Gradle plugins, testing frameworks, and CI setup.
 It is a complete sample of a fully functional Android application.

-Project is utilizing modular, scalable, maintainable, and testable [architecture](#architecture), leading [tech-stack](Tech-stack) and demonstrates the best development practices.
+Project is focusing on modular, scalable, maintainable, and testable [architecture](#architecture), leading [tech-stack](#tech-stack) and demonstrates the best development practices.

-This application may look simple, but it has all the pieces that will provide the rock-solid foundation for the larger application suitable for bigger teams during extended [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).
+This application may look simple, but it has all of the pieces that will provide the rock-solid foundation for the larger application suitable for bigger teams and extended [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).

 - [💎 Android Showcase 2.0](#-android-showcase-20)